 - Place the peppers on a cookie sheet lined with foil, skin side up.
 Broil on high for 5-7 minutes per side.

-- To a large bowl, add all of the filling ingredients and stir to combine.
+- Prep the filling.
+To a large bowl, add all of the filling ingredients and stir to combine.

-- In a small saucepan, over medium heat, add the milk and seasonings and stir until well combined.
+- Prep the cheese sauce.
+In a small saucepan, over medium heat, add the milk and seasonings and stir until well combined.
 Slowly add in the cheese; stirring constantly, until the cheese melts.
 Once the sauce bubbles, reduce the heat to low and continue to cook and stir for another minute.
 Remove from the heat and stir it into the bowl with the filling.

 - Divide the mixture equally among the peppers.